russkyc/java-activities-collection/README.md

-# comprog2
+# Java Activities Collection 2021-2022

-Activities inside /src/camo/
+Use at your own discretion